alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: chawins AT berkeley DOT edu.
+description: chawins AT berkeley DOT edu

 profile:
   align: right